watsonwork/watsonwork-developer-docs/guides/V1_ConfigurationAction.md

  - when your App is added to a space
  - when a member of a space configures your App in that space

-If your App registers a Client Action Handler URL for configuring a space, then users adding it to a space will see a Configure button if they have the `space.app.configure` permission.

 ![AppConfig Usage Screenshot](../images/ConfigUsage.jpg)

 <div class="tip">